etaboada-sanford/sandbt/dags/README.md

 $ python ./scripts/init.py
 ```

 The script will do the following:

 1. Read the d365_tables.yml file which contains all the D365 tables required for reporting
-2. Connect to the Dataverse lakehouse to query the columns of the table as provided in the the d365_tables.yml
+2. Connect to the lakehouse sources to query the columns of the table as provided in the the d365_tables.yml
-3. Build the dbt sources.yml file and store it in ./models/01_lh_bronze/source_fno.yml
+3. Build the dbt sources.yml file and store it in ./models/<medallion architecture layer>/source_<sourcename>.yml